silnrsi/font-ramsina/documentation/source/faq.md

 ### *I notice that this font is missing 072D..072F, 074D..074F, and the characters from the Syriac Supplement block (0860..086F).
 Will you add them?*

 This font supports the East Syriac style of writing.
 No examples of those characters are provided in the East Syriac style.

-In addition, we do not plan to add additional support to this font with the exception of minor bug fixes.